Will Safe Injection Sites curb the rate of Drug Overdose?

 There are currently two safe injection sites in the United States operating in New York City.
 The overdose prevention centers opened in 2021 and are run and operated by the nonprofit organization OnPoint NYC.

 Reach out to Hotel California by the Sea

 We specialize in treating addiction and other co-occurring disorders, such as PTSD.
 Our Admissions specialists are available to walk you through the best options for treating your addiction.

-Substance abuse rehab programs such as, Hotel California by the Sea, is a premiere drug and alcohol rehab provider helping clients achieve long term recovery.
-Through medically managed detox, a residential inpatient program, various outpatient programs and specialized and effective substance use disorder behavioral therapies, anyone can recover from a substance addiction.
-Hotel California by the Sea offers individualized treatment plans through gender specific programs and specialized social services to create a well-rounded treatment plan addressing the physical, emotional and social aspects of a person’s addiction.
+Substance abuse rehab programs such as, Hotel California by the Sea, is a premier drug and alcohol rehab provider helping clients achieve long-term recovery.
+Through medically managed detox, a residential inpatient program, various outpatient programs and specialized and effective substance use disorder behavioral therapies, anyone can recover from substance addiction.
+Hotel California by the Sea offers individualized treatment plans through gender-specific programs and specialized social services to create a well-rounded treatment plan addressing the physical, emotional and social aspects of a person’s addiction.